What does each source label (e.g., “blog”) mean?

 Google News may apply this label to your content if you publish stories with fact-checking content that's indicated by schema.org

 ClaimReview markup, especially round-up stories that contain multiple fact-check analyses within a single article.
-The (fact-checking) label helps users find fact-checking content in major stories.
+The (fact-check) label helps users find fact-check content in major stories.

 When determining whether to use this tag for your article, consider whether that article meets the following criteria, which we consider characteristics of fact-checking sites:

 - Discrete, addressable claims and checks must be easily identified in the body of fact-check articles.
 Readers should be able to understand what was checked, and what conclusions were reached.

 - Analysis must be transparent about sources and methods, with citations and references to primary sources.

 - Article titles must indicate that a claim is being reviewed, state the conclusions reached, or simply frame that the article’s contents consist of fact checking.